Other Scottish Country Dances for this Day

 Taffy is made by stretching or pulling a sticky mass of boiled sugar, butter or vegetable oil, flavorings, and coloring until it becomes aerated, light, and fluffy and chewy candy.
 Now it is usually fruit-flavoured, but other flavors are common as well, including traditional molasses.

-An old fashioned pastime for parties was a Taffy Pull.
+An old fashioned pastime for parties was the Taffy Pull.
 And in Quebec, a taffy variety, St. Catherine's Taffy, is sometimes made by girls in Quebec to honour St. Catherine, the patron saint of unmarried women on her feast day, November 25.
 St. Catherine's day is sometimes known in Quebec as "taffy day," a day when marriage-age girls would make taffy for eligible boys.

 For a St. Catherine's (molasses) taffy recipe, click the vintage drawing of an old fashioned taffy pull.